fairecasoimeme/LiXee-Box/README.md

 ## Pair a device

-1. With you web navigator, you can go to `Config` menu then `Devices`
+1. With your web navigator, you can go to `Config` menu then `Devices`
 2. You can click on `Add Device` button.
 The ZiGate coordinator begin the `Permit Join` procedure for 30 seconds.
 3. The blue LED of your device blink slowly.
 4. Now, you can execute the pairing device procedure.